-One of the few studies conducted on the subject showed that mice given both buprenorphine and caffeine had reduced sensitivity to the ambulation-increasing effect of opioids.
-At the same time, this study was fairly limited in scope and only conducted on animals, which don’t always react to drugs the same as humans.
+One of the few studies conducted on combining caffeine and opioids showed that mice given both buprenorphine and caffeine had reduced sensitivity to the ambulation-increasing effect of opioids.
+At the same time, this study was fairly limited in scope and only conducted in mice, which don’t always react to drugs the same as humans.
 It is also a relatively old research study, published in 1994.[2]

 How Does Caffeine Impact Your Body While on Suboxone?

 Caffeine should largely work as expected if you take it while on Suboxone.[3]
-It is a stimulant, stimulating the nervous system and, by extension, generally making a user feel more alert and energetic.
-It may also worsen the gastrointestinal symptoms Suboxone can sometimes cause, as caffeine is known to sometimes cause upset stomach or heartburn.
+It is a stimulant, increasing nervous system activity and, by extension, generally making a user feel more alert and energetic.
+It could potentially worsen the gastrointestinal side effects Suboxone can sometimes cause, as caffeine is known to sometimes cause upset stomach or heartburn.

 Caffeine is a diuretic, meaning it will often increase the rate at which a person urinates.[4]
 It can cause an increase in blood pressure, and it is believed to interfere with the absorption of calcium in the body.